MaSayFl/Chemoinformatics/README.md

 ## Chemo-3

-A task for testing different machine learning models
+In this task I train and test different ML models on SCAMS dataset